mnjm/kayal/content/docs/advanced-customization.md

 ### Other Analytics

 If you prefer to use a different analytics provider, you can override the analytics partial and provide your own script.
-Simply create the file `mywebsite/layouts/partials/analytics/custom.html` with the code provided by your analytics provider.
+Create `mywebsite/layouts/partials/analytics/custom.html` file with the code provided by your analytics provider.

 ## Comments

 To add comments to your articles, Kayal includes support for a comments partial that is included at the base of each article page.
-Simply provide a `mywebsite/layouts/partials/comments.html` containing the code required to display your chosen comments.
+Create `mywebsite/layouts/partials/comments.html` file containing the code required to display your chosen comments.

 You can use either the built-in Hugo _Disqus_ template or provide your own custom code.
 Refer to the [Hugo documentation](https://gohugo.io/content-management/comments/) for more details.